minucas/bigcont/solr/README.md

 redundancy for both scalability and fault tolerance, and a **ZooKeeper server** that helps manage the overall structure so that both indexing and search requests can be routed properly.

+The SolrCloud concept: A SolrCloud cluster consists of some "logical" concepts layered on top of some "physical" concepts.

+ 1. Logical:

+    - A SolrCluster can host multiple Collections of Solr Documents.
+    - A collection can be partitioned into multiple Shards, which contain a subset of the Documents in the Collection.
+    - The number of Shards that a Collection has determines:
+        - The theoretical limit to the number of Documents that Collection can reasonably contain.
+        - The amount of parallelization that is possible for an individual search request.

+ 2. Physical:

+    - A Cluster is made up of one or more Solr Nodes, which are running instances of the Solr server process.
+In SolrCloud, a node is Java Virtual Machine instance running Solr, commonly called a server.
+    - A cluster is set of Solr nodes managed by ZooKeeper as a single unit.
+    - Each Node can host multiple Solr Cores: A Solr core is basically an index of the text and fields found in documents.
+A single Solr instance can contain multiple "cores".
+    - Each Core in a Cluster is a physical Replica for a logical Shard.
+    - Every Replica uses the same configuration specified for the Collection that it is a part of.
+    - The number of Replicas that each Shard has determines:
+        - The level of redundancy built into the Collection and how fault tolerant the Cluster can be in the event that some Nodes become unavailable.
+        - The theoretical limit in the number concurrent search requests that can be processed under heavy load.

 In SolrCloud mode you to create multiple search indexes, each of which is represented by a Solr core.
 A Solr core is a uniquely named, managed, and